Monday 31 August 2015

 Wow, what a story!

 The age of sail - when sail was the main or only method of traversing the high seas - grows ever more romantic as it recedes further into history.
 David Howarth, whose superb Waterloo, A Near Run Thing, is the kind of book to inspire a lifelong passion for Napoleonic history, proves just as adept at bringing the naval war of this now distant epoch to vivid and colourful life, in this excellent slim but compelling volume on Nelson's memorable victory at Trafalgar.
-This is perhaps not entirely surprisingly, as Howard was himself a naval officer, helping run the famous 'Shetland Bus' during WWII.
+This is perhaps not entirely surprisingly, as Howarth was himself a naval officer, helping run the famous 'Shetland Bus' during WWII.

 The sad fates of the two opposing commanders, Britain's heroic and much admired Nelson, and France's tragic and much maligned Villeneuve, illustrate very well how real history sometimes combines both mythic grandeur and epic tragedy.
 Nelson is, perhaps, as close as we can come in Britain to having a man as charismatic and effective in leadership as Napoleon.
 Wellington was of course effective and popular, but he didn't have the same public charisma as either Napoleon or Nelson.
 But where Nelson excelled in this watery world, Napoleon, usually so prodigiously capable, appears at his least able when it comes to maritime matters.